commercetools/ui-kit/packages/components/inputs/localized-money-input/README.md

 ### `LocalizedMoneyInput.convertToMoneyValues`

-The convertToMoneyValues function will turn a `LocalizedMoneyInput` value into array of [`MoneyValue`](https://docs.commercetools.com/http-api-types#money) the API can handle.
+The convertToMoneyValues function will turn a list of `LocalizedMoneyInput` values into a list of [`MoneyValue`](https://docs.commercetools.com/http-api-types#money) the API can handle.
 It automatically converts to `centPrecision` or `highPrecision` types when the number of supplied fraction digits exceeds the number of fraction digits used by the currency.
 If you want to forbid `highPrecision`, then the form's validation needs to add an error when it sees a `highPrecision` price.
 See example below.

 Here are examples of `centPrecision` and `highPrecision` prices.